SharePoint works as an internal wiki until scale, accountability, and audits expose its limits.

 Usability friction hits non-technical teams first

-Simple actions like editing a page, finding the latest version, or understanding check-in and check-out behavior require training.
-Mobile access adds another hurdle.
-For frontline or deskless employees, opening a SharePoint site just to find and acknowledge a document creates enough friction to delay action.
+IT admins understand SharePoint’s logic.
+Many employees do not.
+Editing a page, finding the latest version, or understanding check-in and check-out behavior takes training.
+Mobile adds another hurdle, and for frontline or deskless staff, opening a SharePoint site just to find and acknowledge a document creates enough friction to delay action.
+When adoption drops, leadership often assumes a communication problem.
+Usually it is a usability problem.

-The shift usually starts with HR or compliance.
-They need clear ownership, reliable acknowledgment tracking, and audit-ready records without custom engineering.
-Over time, operations and finance follow for the same reasons.
+We have seen teams keep SharePoint for project work and collaboration while moving policy and operational documentation into AllyMatter.
+The shift usually starts with HR or compliance, who need clear accountability, reliable acknowledgment tracking, and audit-ready records without custom engineering.
+Operations and finance tend to follow for the same reasons.

 Making the call before risk forces it

+If your company is still under 100 employees, SharePoint as an internal wiki may be fine, and many teams stay there longer than they should because nothing has broken yet.
 The moment audits matter, headcount accelerates, or policies start branching by role or region, the cracks widen fast.
-At that point, the decision is no longer about preference.
-It’s about risk management and operational clarity.
+At that point the decision is no longer about preference.
+It is about risk management and operational clarity, and waiting until something fails is the expensive option.

 Frequently asked questions